Statistics: 14.2 miles, ascent 1532′, descent 1297′.

 A short distance further on was a second burial stone, the White Horse Stone.

 Walking through Westfield Wood, we saw many huge and, I suspect, quite old trees.

-Sheep graced most of the fields that we passed by.
+Sheep graced most fields that we passed.
 Occasionally, a few sheep were a little braver than the others, letting their curiosity get the best of them.

 The trail through open fields soon entered woodlands, always beckoning and alluring.

 Once more our lodgings for the night were a short distance from the NDW and we had to make a short, side trip to the village of Thurnham, about 1 mile off the NDW.
 Our home for the night, The Black Horse Inn was a very attractive pub, filled with character, with comfortable rooms and meals that were creative and delicious.